-Live-action Disney movies have been a dime a dozen as of late.
-When it comes to pushing the reboot button on some of the most beloved animated movies, it’s fair to say that Disney has been a little trigger-happy this past decade or so.
-From The Little Mermaid to Pinnochio, and the Disney princess Cinderella, a number of the most well-known Disney movies are set to get the live-action treatment in the next few years.
+Live-action Disney remakes have been a dime a dozen as of late.
+From Lilo and Sticth to the Disney princess Snow White, a number of the most well-known films are set to get the live-action treatment in the next few years.
 But what about those remakes that have already been released?

-We’ve seen everything from stark reimaginings with Mulan, to more by-the-book remakes of classic tales like Beauty and the Beast.
-To take a movie that has such a special place in so many people’s hearts and childhoods, and try to give it the live-action treatment is definitely a risky move: it will either be a mega hit or a miss so depressing that it can tank a few people’s careers in the process.
+We’ve seen everything from stark Disney movie reimaginings of Mulan to more by-the-book remakes of classic tales like Beauty and the Beast.
+To take an animated movie that has such a special place in so many people’s hearts and childhoods and try to give it the live-action treatment is definitely a risky move: it will either be a mega hit or a miss so depressing that it can tank a few people’s careers in the process.

-Either way, that doesn’t stop Disney from trying.
-If you’re wondering which ones you should watch and which ones you should skip, you’re in luck — here, I’ve devised a ranking of the best live-action Disney movies from worst to best, so you can thank me later.
+Either way that doesn’t stop Disney from trying.
+If you’re wondering which ones you should watch and which ones you should skip, you’re in luck — here, I’ve devised a ranking of the best live-action Disney remakes from worst to best, so you can thank me later.

 - Lady and the Tramp

 - 101 Dalmatians